 TGax ediftor changes 28.3.19.6.2 to 28.3.19.6.4 in subclause 27.5.3.5 (14261, 14264)

-TGax ediftor changes last three paragraphs in subclause 27.5.3.5 as follows (11327):
+Option 1: TGax ediftor changes last three paragraphs in subclause 27.5.3.5 as follows (11327):

-The CS Required subfield in the MU-RTS Trigger frame and BQRP Trigger frame shall be set to 1.
+The CS Required subfield in the MU-RTS Trigger frame, BRP Trigger and BQRP Trigger frame shall be set to 1.

+If an AP solicits multiple STAs in one PPDU through NDP Feedback Report Poll Trigger frame(s) only in one TXOP, the AP may set the CS Required subfield to 0 in the NDP Feedback Report Poll Trigger.
+Otherwise the AP shall set the CS Required subfield to 0 in the NDP Feedback Report Poll Trigger.

+The CS Required subfield in NDP Feedback Report Poll Trigger shall follow the description in 9.3.1.23.8 (NDP Feedback Report Poll variant).

 Option 2: TGax ediftor changes last three paragraphs in subclause 27.5.3.5 as follows (11327):

-The CS Required subfield in the MU-RTS Trigger frame, and BQRP Trigger frame shall be set to 1.
+The CS Required subfield in the MU-RTS Trigger frame, BRP Trigger, NDP Feedback Report Poll Trigger and BQRP Trigger frame shall be set to 1.

-The AP shall set the CS Required subfield to 1 except when one of the following conditions is met:
+For Basic Trigger, BSRP Trigger, MU-BAR and GCR MU-BAR, the AP shall set the CS Required subfield to 1 except when one of the following conditions is met:

 — The RA of the Trigger frame is an individually addressed STA's MAC address and a QoS Data frame with Ack Policy set to HE TB PPDU (HTP) Ack is aggregated with the Trigger frame in an AMPDU, and the Length subfield in the Common Info field of the Trigger frame is less than or equal to 418.